lkubb/salt-changedetection-formula/docs/README.rst

 *Meta-state (This is a state that includes other states)*.

-This installs the changedetect package, manages the changedetect configuration file and then starts the associated changedetect service.
+This installs the changedetect composition, manages the changedetect configuration and then starts the associated service.

 ``changedetect.package``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This state will install the changedetect package only.
+This state will install the changedetect composition only.

 ``changedetect.config``
 ^^^^^^^^^^^^^^^^^^^^^^^

-This state will configure the changedetect service and has a dependency on ``changedetect.install`` via include list.
+This state will configure the changedetect containers and has a dependency on ``changedetect.install`` via include list.

 ``changedetect.service``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This state will start the changedetect service and has a dependency on ``changedetect.config`` via include list.
+This state will start the changedetect container services and has a dependency on ``changedetect.config`` via include list.

 ``changedetect.clean``